maierav/sensation/mathematics.md

 The fancy word for this property of addition is **commutativity**.

+This small observation is worth pausing for.
+What is that?
+What does that mean that we can disregard order in this way?
+This is clearly not _always_ the case:

+If you pick up a book so that you look at its cover, and then _rotate forward_, and you now look at the bottom of the book.
+Now you _rotate to the left_, and you will look at the side of the book, and see all its pages.

+But if we start again by wlooking at the book's frontcover, and then you _rotate to the left_, you will look at the side of the book and see all its pages.
+Then _rotate forward_, so that we reversed the sequence in which we perform the operation.
+But now you do do not see all of the books pages on one of its sides, like you did before.
+Instead, you look at its bottom.

+So, rotating a book does not _commute_.
+You cannot just change the order and end up with the same outcome.
+Tbus it is worth noting that addition of whole numbers _is_ commutative in that we can reverse the order of which number we add to the other.
+Either way, we end up with the same sum.

+One way to think about this (trivial seeming) "rule" of commutativity is that this seems a bit different from what we usually think about when we think about "mathematics".
+That is, we all understand that adding to numbers and findning out their sum _is_ mathematics.
+We might even include the _numerals_ that _symbolize_ the numbers (such as '5') and the symbol that stands for addition (+) as "mathematics".
+But all of these are _human-made_.
+We calculate, come up with, and write the symbols etc.

+But commutativity (the _fact_ that we can reverse the order of numbers we add and still get the same result) seems a bit different.
+Something a bit more "hidden".
+And less _human-made_.
+It just seems like we "discovered" that when we calculate, or even when we add physical objects together, this process is _guided_, or ruled by, commutativity.
+To many mathematicians, this is very interesting.
+They refer to this "discovery" of underlying rules as "mathematics" as well.
+But since it seems not quite the same as the _activity of doing mathematics_, we might want to refer to it with a different noun, such as **the mathematical**.
+The mathematical is what we _describe_ when we _do_ mathematics.
+Or, put differently, the mathematical is that which mathematics _studies_.
+It is the _subject_ of mathematics (and hence, not the same as mathematics).
+This distinction can be helpful as we continue to ponder a bit more about what, how, and why mathematics will play a key role in our exploration of perception.

 **Subtraction** seems to be a simple inverse process.
 We just reverse what we just did.

 Let's say we added 2 apples to 4 apples: